leahcimali/Comparative-Evaluation-of-Clustered-Federated-Learning-Methods/README.md

 Each setup come with its own json config file where each dictionary inside the json correspond to one experimentation that will be trained iteratively.

-*You can change the heterogeneity by the following to simulate the different case of heterogeneity :
+You can change the heterogeneity by the following to simulate the different case of heterogeneity :

-"concept_shift_on_features", "concept_shift_on_labels", "labels_distribution_skew", "labels_distribution_skew_balancing", "labels_distribution_skew_upsampled", "features_distribution_skew", "quantity_skew"
+"concept_shift_on_features", "concept_shift_on_labels", "labels_distribution_skew", "labels_distribution_skew_balancing", "labels_distribution_skew_upsampled", "features_distribution_skew" and "quantity_skew"

 Each experiment will output:
 - a .txt file that details the training process